 Intrigued by all the people gathered in town, he directed his attention to a lady who seemed to know what was happening.
 ‘Today is the last day to apply to the Diversity Immigrant program, sir’, she said in a very friendly tone.

 As he was turning around to get back on his way to work, she added: ‘every year it awards 50,000 permanent resident visas to the United States.
 It costs about 5 dollars to apply and millions of people do it around the world.
 It was worth the shot.

 In his teenage years, he found himself spending his days playing video games and watching TV shows until one day he had had enough—he was wasting his life.
-High school was coming to an end and he needed to start working towards something that could give him a shot to a brighter future.
+High school was coming to an end and he needed to start working towards something that could give him a shot at a brighter future.